 Surgery planning has been proven to improve clinical outcomes in spine surgery, however, it has received limited adoption due to the complexity of current systems.
-Using AI and proprietary clinical algorithms, PathKeeper has developed a surgery planning platform that is easy to learn and operate.
+Using proprietary clinical algorithms, PathKeeper has developed a surgery planning platform that is easy to learn and operate.

 Hospital for Special Surgery, NY, USA

 Oxford University Hospital, Oxford, UK